 These are two practical examples (from Calvin and Raffaele) of how people with high 1Qs think (from a social, intellectual, and practical point of view).
 How they perceive everyday interactions and situations.
 They originally shared these experiences on reddit.

-1. Calvin Chopra, An inquisitive autodidact
+1. Calvin, an inquisitive autodidact

 I tested about 4 months back; my IQ was 150.
 My Myers Briggs Test Type (MBTI) is INTJ and I am 17 years old.